heygrady/redux-selectors/README.md

 # Comfy Redux Selectors
 Standard API for creating memoized state selectors... very similar to [reselect](https://github.com/reactjs/reselect).
 If reselect is working for you, keep using it.
 If you find yourself commonly bumping in "missing features" in reselect, keep reading.

-In addition to everything reselect lets you do, comfy redux-selectors allows you to:
+In addition to everything reselect lets you do, redux-selectors allows you to:

 - Easily create selectors from a path string
 - Easily memoize dependent and complex selectors
 - Easily create configurable, curried selectors
-- Utility functions like `combineSelectors` and `composeSelectors`
+- Utility functions like [`combineSelectors`](/docs/api/combineSelectors.md) and [`composeSelectors`](/docs/api/composeSelectors.md)

 ## Installation